 Identity Restoration.
 If you suspect fraudulent use of your information or identity theft, and would like to discuss how to resolve those issues, you may reach out to an Experian agent using the contact information for Experian below.
 This service is available to you for one year and does not require you to enroll or take any other action at this time.
 If, after discussing your situation with an agent, it is determined that identity restoration support is needed, an Experian Identity Restoration agent will be available to work with you to investigate and resolve each incident of fraud that occurred from the date of the incident (including, as appropriate, helping you with contacting creditors to dispute charges and close accounts; assisting you in placing a freeze on your credit file with the three major credit bureaus; and assisting you with contacting government agencies to help restore your identity to its proper condition).

-If you Receive an Email from SAO with a Personalized Activation Code: You can sign up for the 12 months of free credit monitoring/identity restoration program through Experian using your personal Enrollment Activation Code provided in the email you received from “Washington State Auditor Incident Response”.
+If you receive a communication from SAO with a Personalized Activation Code: You can sign up for the 12 months of free credit monitoring/identity restoration program through Experian using your personal Enrollment Activation Code provided in the email you received from “Washington State Auditor Incident Response”.
 For more information visit www.experianidworks.com/3bcredit.

 With your personalized Activation Code, you can also call Experian directly to enroll in the program using this toll-free number: 1-833-256-3154.
 Representatives are available to assist you and answer questions about the program Monday through Friday from 6:00a.m.-8:00p.m.
 PST and Saturday/Sunday 8:00a.m.-5:00p.m.
 PST.

-If You Did Not Receive an Email with a Personalized Activation Code by March 15, 2021, you can enroll in Experian’s credit monitoring by following these instructions:
+If you received unemployment benefits between 2017 and 2020, but did not receive an email with a Personalized Activation Code by March 15, 2021, the enrollment period is open until June 6, 2021.
+You can still enroll in Experian’s credit monitoring by following these instructions:

 - Visit www.experianidworks.com/3bcredit or call Experian directly to enroll in the program using the toll-free number: 1-833-256-3154,